onedata/onedata-documentation/doc/advanced/rest/onezone/operations/remove_provider.md

 If called by other provider doesn't require any special privileges.

-When called by a regular user, requires 'list_providers' privilege.

-This operation requires `list_providers` privilege.
+This operation requires `remove_provider` administrator privilege.

 ***Example cURL requests***